 Andre did it.

 The last step of the meal was several finger snacks with cup of tea or coffee.
-On the ‘grass’ you can find ‘kaya toast‘ macaron, jelly drop of verjus and pine floss, a chocolate lollipop of ‘cherry coke’, French earl grey madelleine, and on the side, chuurros with nutella.
+On the 'grass' you can find 'kaya toast' macaron, jelly drop of verjus and pine floss, a chocolate lollipop of 'cherry coke', French earl grey Madeline, and on the side, churros with netulla.
 Wonderfull sweet ending.